 Bacillius thuringiensis [Bt] is highly effective against the larvae stage and should be applied as soon as the larvae are first noticed or suspected.

 Thrips can infest and build up on numerous garden plants.
 But are seldom seen due to their minute size (Average of 0.04 inch long) as well as the fact that they spend most of their time concealed between foliage and embedded in flowers.

-Squash Bugs generally attack cucumbers and related squash and melons, but are also an occasional and rare pest of raspberry plants as well.
+Squash Bugs generally attack cucumbers and related squash and melons, but are also an occasional and rare pest of blueberry plants as well.